 Step 1: Remove Damaged Parts & Drawers

 First, we had to remove the wooden backing of the dresser, since it was badly damaged and falling apart.
-Held on by a couple of small screws, it was easy to remove and throw in the trash.
+It was easy to remove, as it was only held on by a few screws.

 Step 2: Start Sanding